SKuipers/gibbon-docs/development/getting-started/module-development.md

 ## Module Translation

-As of Gibbon v13 (released on January 20th 2016), additional modules are translatable. [v4.5.00 of the Free Learning module](https://github.com/GibbonEdu/module-freeLearning/commit/410f6a7efa4f8a6bb8d96aa0b915a7fc7402f4a8) is available as a model to demonstrate how module translation works (it is not yet translated, but can be).
+Additional modules are translatable. [v4.5.00 of the Free Learning module](https://github.com/GibbonEdu/module-freeLearning/commit/410f6a7efa4f8a6bb8d96aa0b915a7fc7402f4a8) is available as a model to demonstrate how module translation works (it is not yet translated, but can be).
 To prepare a module for translation:

 *   Add a/i18n folder into the module root, and include sub folders for each language, as follows:
     *   /i18n